olliesplayground/shopping-basket/README.md

 - For all applicable offers, the value is determined and added to a total reduction value.

-An offer can either have a percentage value or a fixed value applied, which is configured in the offer, and this is taken into account in when determining the value of the offer when applying it to the applicable products.
+An offer can either have a percentage value or a fixed value applied, which is configured in the offer, and this is taken into account when determining the value of the offer when applied to the applicable products.

 Once the total reduction has been calculated it is deducted from the sub-total.